-If you travel away from campus before the holiday with the intent to return during the days of chol hamoed then you must clean and search for chametz in your campus dwelling.
-If you leave before the formal time for searching, you should still search before you depart.
+If you travel away from campus before the holiday with the intent to return during the days of chol hamoed, then you must clean and search for chametz in your campus dwelling.
+If you leave before the formal time for searching, you still search before you depart, but omit the blessing.

-However, if you travel and do not plan to return until after Pesach, then you should sell your chametz here.
-You should still search for chametz (or participate in the search) wherever you will be for the holiday.
+However, if you travel and do not plan to return until after Pesach, then you should sell your chametz.
+Then, search for chametz (or participate in the search) wherever you will be for the holiday.